To smooth a cloud or to pin it down: Guarantees and Insights on Score Matching in Denoising Diffusion Models: Introduction

 \section{Introduction}

 Let $\pi$ be a probability density on $\mathbb{R}^d$ of the form

 where $\gamma:\mathbb{R}^d \rightarrow \mathbb{R}^{+}$ can be evaluated pointwise but the normalizing constant $Z$ is intractable.
+In both the sampling problem and generative modelling, one is interested in obtaining approximate samples from $\pi$.
+In sampling, one has access to $\gamma$ whilst in generative modelling we only have access to samples from $x_i \sim \pi(x)$.

-We are interested in obtaining approximate samples from $\pi$.
-A variety of Monte Carlo techniques has been developed to tackle this problem.
-Variational techniques are a popular alternative to Markov Chain Monte Carlo (MCMC) \citep{neal2011mcmc} where one considers a flexible family of easy-to-sample distributions $q^{\theta}$ whose parameters are optimized by minimizing a suitable cost, such as reverse Kullback--Leibler discrepancy $\KL(q^{\theta}||\pi)$.
+While superficially similar, methodologies for these two different tasks initially evolved quite separately.
+Due to the ability to take gradient sampling, a variety of Markov Chain Monte Carlo (MCMC) \citep{neal2011mcmc}, as well as variational \citep{wainwright2008graphical, blei2017variational} techniques have been developed to tackle the sampling problem.
+In variational techniques, one considers a flexible family of easy-to-sample distributions $q^{\theta}$ whose parameters are optimized by minimizing a suitable cost, such as reverse Kullback--Leibler discrepancy $\KL(q^{\theta}||\pi)$.

+Complementary, generative modelling is interested in being able to sample from the underlying density $\pi$ when only a set of finite samples is available.
+As a result, most methodologies were initially based on forward KL (i.e. Maximum Likelihood) like approaches, where one trains a tractable model $q^{\theta}$ via minimizing $\KL(\pi || q^{\theta})$ \citep{papamakarios2019normalizing} which can be achieved as we can estimate gradients $\nabla_\theta\KL(\pi || q^{\theta})$ using samples from $\pi$.

+Recent score-based techniques for generative modelling \citep{song2020score} constitute of nice cross-pollination between the standard techniques used in sampling (e.g. MCMC) ported over to generative modelling and in some cases feeding back into the sampling community \citep{doucet2022annealed,vargas2023denoising}.

-Instead recent work \citep{vargas2023denoising} tackles the sampling problem with a new class of samplers coined denoising diffusion samplers (DDS) that leverage Denoising Diffusion Probabilistic Models (DDPM), a powerful class of generative models \citep{sohl2015deep,ho2020denoising,song2020score} to sample from unnormalised densities.
+In recent years we have seen the rise of Denoising Diffusion Probabilistic Models (DDPM), a powerful class of generative models \citep{sohl2015deep,ho2020denoising,song2020score} to sample from unnormalized densities.
 In this context, one adds noise progressively to data using diffusion to transform the complex target distribution into a Gaussian distribution.
-The time-reversal of this diffusion can then be used to transform a Gaussian sample into a sample from the target.
+The time reversal of this diffusion can then be used to transform a Gaussian sample into a sample from the target.
+As with many theoretical works pertaining to diffusion models \citep{chen2022sampling, lee2023convergence}, we will assume the target distribution admits a density for our analysis; this is a common assumption in the analysis of sampling algorithms \citep{ma2019sampling,vempala2019rapid} and is not restrictive.

+It is important to highlight that diffusion models have also recently made it into sampling \citep{vargas2023denoising,berner2022optimal}, in particular, these works establish connections between DDPM and well-established field of stochastic control \citep{kappen2012optimal,nusken2021solving}.